benmar2406/meat_consumption_infographic/README.md

-# Interactive website / infographic: 1kg costs of consumption
+# Interactive website / infographic: 1kg - Costs of consumption

 ## Overview
 an interactive web app with scrollytelling elements which informs about the impact of meat consumption and production in terms of ressource usage and environmental impact and uses creative approaches to visualize data beyond typical visualization methods.